oveeauki/oveeauki/README.md

 ```
 Hi!
 Im Elias.
 Linux enthusiast, Programming and infosec hobbyist.
 I mainly code C & JavaScript but have knowledge in other langs aswell.
-I have also interests in sports, mental health advocation, traveling & exploring, biochemistry, SDR radio,
+I have also interests in sports, mental health research, traveling & exploring, biochemistry, SDR radio,
 micro controller tinkering, farmacology etc...
 and i also like long guitar playing sessions while absolutely blasted on acid :D
 ```